How to Update Golden or Honey Oak Cabinets Without Paint!

 - The laminate countertops look dated because of the edge profile, which is definitely 90s.

-- The white stove contrasts too much with the oak and doesn’t fit into the overall palette (not everyone has the budget to update all pieces at once).
+- The white appliances contrast too much with the oak and don’t fit into the overall palette (however, not everyone has the budget to update all the pieces at once).

 - And you ALL know how I feel about booby lights, especially saggy boobies like the above one.

-- We painted the island a darker shade of gray (Sherwin Williams Gauntlet Gray).
+- PAINTED ISLAND: We painted the island a darker, warmer shade of gray.
 This ties in with the countertop and gives the wood floor and cabinets something to PLAY WITH!
-Notice how much prettier the wood finishes look when they have something to bounce off of.
+Notice how much prettier the wood looks when it has something to bounce off of.
 It’s kind of like how I look prettier next to Tim.
 See my FAVORITE ISLAND COLORS in this handy bundle!

-- The subway tile backsplash is a soft, muted neutral that ties into the flecks in the countertop and coordinates with the island.
-I also love the soft white grout, which offers a subtle contrast to the tile and connects to the white in the countertop.
+- SUBWAY TILE: They chose a soft, muted neutral that ties into the flecks in the countertop and coordinates with the island.
+The soft white grout subtly contrasts with the tile and connects to the white in the countertop.

-- Other updates included lighting, hardware, and a new stove (by the way, don’t choose light fixtures with exposed bulbs like this; choose white shades instead).
+- UPDATES: Other updates included lighting, suitable cabinet hardware, and a new stainless steel stove (by the way, don’t choose light fixtures with exposed bulbs like this; choose white shades instead).

 Check out my CURATED WOOD CABINET UPDATE PALETTES to start your kitchen remodel on the right foot!

-This next kitchen is a good example of oak with a minimal grain pattern – I’d LOVE to see a countersplash in this space (countertop as the backsplash)…
+This next kitchen is a good example of oak with a minimal grain pattern – I’d LOVE to see a slab backsplash in this space…

-This is a kitchen with Taj Mahal quartzite (not to be confused with Taj Royale) that is in mid-progress.
+This kitchen with Taj Mahal quartzite (not to be confused with Taj Royale) is in mid-progress.

 How about this next baddy (it’s a teenage term – ask my daughters, I have no idea)…

-Beautiful golden oak color, hidden hinges, but DARN THOSE ARCHED DOORS!
+Rich, golden oak stain, hidden hinges, but DARN THOSE ARCHED DOORS!
 C’est la vie, or for my American friends (where French isn’t your second language and Spanish is more common)…

 Asi Es La Vida – said awkwardly by a Canadian Ginger.

 The above kitchen has beautiful beige (travertine-look) tile floors, but that backsplash…lord have mercy, it has GOT to go.
-Instead, I would choose a 3 x 6 subway tile (I’m like a broken record, but it’s true) that’s a soft creamy off-white; it would tie into the tones in the countertop and instantly update this space.
+Instead, I would choose a 3×6 subway tile (I’m like a broken record, but it’s true) that’s a soft creamy off-white; it would tie into the tones in the countertop and instantly update this space.
 IT’S THAT EASY, lemon squeezy!

-At the end of the day, there’s SO much that can be done before you consider painting your wood cabinets – and we haven’t even talked about PAINT COLOR YET!
+At the end of the day, there’s SO much that can be done before you consider painting your wood cabinets – and we haven’t even talked about the best paint colors to update golden or honey oak cabinets yet!

-ARE GOLDEN OR HONEY OAK CABINETS COMING BACK IN STYLE IN 2023 & 2024
+ARE GOLDEN OR HONEY OAK CABINETS COMING BACK IN STYLE?

-This year, we’ve seen more wood cabinets, particularly white oak, emerge.
-In the coming years, expect more wood, even some mid-depth stains.
+These past few years, we’ve seen more wood cabinets emerge, particularly white oak.
+In the coming years, expect more wood, even some mid-depth and darker stains.

 The cabinets in this next kitchen have GREAT bones, but in terms of being modern (if the homeowner were concerned about that), the strength of the orange stain is a bit strong.
 That said, there are still ways to make cabinets like this work!